ARP1Poorvi/PyCalc/README.md

    ```bash
    git checkout -b feature-name
    ```
+3. Edit the `.py` file, and compile it to `.deb` or `.exe`
-3. Make your changes and submit a pull request.
+4. Make your changes and submit a pull request.

 ---